oruga-ui/oruga/packages/docs/components/Tabs.md

                 },
                 {
                     class: "tabItemWrapperClass",
-                    description: "Class of the tab item wrapper" },
+                    description: "Class of the tab item wrapper",
+                    specificity: "when <b>expandedClass</b> is applied",
+                },
                 {
                     class: "itemClass",